winged/chirp/doc/RULES.rst

   - Use pointer if it has to be modified (also out params)
   - Use pointer where you have to because of forward declarations

-* Embrace libuv styles and use it for c4irp API
+* Embrace libuv styles and use it for chirp API
 * Literate programming
 * Local messages are sent to scheduler directly
-  - Binding will send local messages to scheduler directly (not using c4irp)
+  - Binding will send local messages to scheduler directly (not using chirp)
 * Localhost connections bypass TLS
 * Use C99 plus the extension used by libuv
 * PEP8 style in C is ok